jfischoff/trek/development-notes.md

+#1/9/2020
+- Modifying the InterfaceSpec.hs to not use setup and clear.
+- I understand why I have clear and rollback.
+I need clear if the DB monad is not a transaction.
+This is to support enum alters for < 12 versions of postgres.
+I am fine with only supporting 12 to start out with if it makes things easier.
+- I don't think Show and Eq necessarily need to be part of the Interface.hsig
+- I'm not exactly sure how to modify the tests

 #1/6/2020
 - I am not sure if `inputGroup` will work for cmd line interface.
 - The `InputMigration` is probably a query string and some meta info.
 However the `InputGroup` is a directory path.
 Creating an `InputGroup` from a `InputMigration`s is an IO operation so I need the signature to be `inputGroup :: NonEmpty InputMigration -> DB InputGroup`